 Forum: Congressional Candidates Positions on Climate Change | Elections

-Our top scientific institutions, the U.S. military, NASA, NOAA, and other credible experts say pollution is causing our planet to get warmer.
+The U.S. military, NASA, NOAA, and our top scientific institutions say pollution is causing our planet to get warmer.
 Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
 Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Kansas in the United States Congress have an important role in supporting efforts to solve the issue.
 Find your representatives and their positions on climate by using the form below.

 Senator Jerry Moran won reelection in 2016.
 He is against regulations designed to reduce greenhouse gases to curb global warming and climate change.
 He considers such measures to be part of a war on coal.
 Pat Roberts is the other senator in Kansas, who also is against efforts to solve climate change.
 Pat Roberts uses denial strategies such as turning the issue into a political blame game.U.S.
 House of Representatives